Itsdaodao/tp/docs/UserGuide.md

 ### Accessing Command History

 Access your previously entered commands by pressing the `Up` and `Down` arrow keys when the Command Box is focused.
+Command history is saved and loaded every time.

 #### Previous Command: `Up` Arrow Key